The Farthest Shore: Plot

 Ged recognises the wizard as Cob, a dark mage whom he defeated many years before.
-After his defeat, Cob became expert in the dark arts of necromancy, desperate to escape death and live forever.
-In doing so, he has opened a breach between worlds which is sucking away all life.
+After his defeat, Cob became an expert in the dark arts of necromancy, desperate to escape death and live forever.
+In doing so, he has opened a breach between worlds that is sucking away all life.
 As Cob paralyzes Ged with the staff of a long-dead mage, Orm Embar impales himself on it, crushing Cob in a final effort.
 But the undead Cob cannot be killed, and he crawls back to the Dry Land of the dead, pursued by Ged and Arren.
 In the Dry Land, Ged manages to defeat Cob and closes the breach in the world, but it requires the sacrifice of all his magic power.

-They travel even further, crawling over the Mountains of Pain back to the living world, where the eldest dragon Kalessin is waiting.
-He flies them to Roke, leaving Ged on his childhood home of Gont Island.
+They travel even further, crawling over the Mountains of Pain back to the living world, where the oldest dragon Kalessin is waiting.
+He flies them to Roke, leaving Ged at his childhood home of Gont Island.
 Arren has fulfilled the centuries-old prediction of the last King of Earthsea: "He shall inherit my throne who has crossed the dark land living and come to the far shores of the day."
 Arren will reunite the fractious islands as the future King Lebannen (his true name).

 Le Guin originally offered two endings to the story.
 In one, after Lebannen's coronation, Ged sails alone out into the ocean and is never heard from again.
 In the other, Ged returns to the forest of his home island of Gont.
 In 1990, seventeen years after the publication of The Farthest Shore, Le Guin opted for the second ending when she continued the story in Tehanu.